calliope-edu/CalliopEO_AstroPi/ProgramDescription.md

 #### 5.1.2 Editor

 Microsoft MakeCode will be available to use as an editor to build the programs.
 The generated hex files contain the compiled hex part as well as an importable JavaScript part.
 We never use the compiled part of files which are not compiled by us.
 When we receive Hex files, we import them to a special version of MakeCode, check the code for unsupported parts and wrap the start and stop signals for the Python Script around.
 This way we make sure to know what code gets sent to the Calliope mini and are able to prove it line by line.
+The detailed review process of the students code is not in scope of this documentation.
 The JavaScript file as an example can be found as an appendix (A.2).

 #### 5.1.3 J-Link/DAPLink